 Many Mac OS X users have found Apple's iLife Media Browser very useful and we have received many requests to include the same feature in NeoOffice.
 Fortunately, the generous people at Karelia Software have developed the iMedia Browser and we have integrated their iMedia Browser into NeoOffice.
 Once you open the Media browser by clicking on the Show Media Browser toolbar button or selecting the Tools :: Add-ons :: Show Media Browser menu, a floating window will appear from which you can drag your images, movies, sound files, or links directly into a NeoOffice document.

-In OpenOffice and LibreOffice, many floating tool windows such as the Styles and Formatting and the Color windows look and behave like document windows.
+In OpenOffice, many floating tool windows such as the Styles and Formatting and the Color windows look and behave like document windows.
 Also, other floating tool windows such as the Bullets and Numbering and the Table windows look and behave like Windows floating tool windows.
 But in NeoOffice, all floating tool windows in NeoOffice will be native floating tool windows.
 This means that they will look and behave like floating tool windows in most other Mac OS X applications.
 They will have the small window titlebar, all of the floating tool windows will float above the document windows, and when NeoOffice is not the active application, all of the floating tool windows will automatically be hidden until NeoOffice becomes the active application again.

 Menus available when no documents are open

 OpenOffice has only a very minimal set of menu items available if no documents were open.
 But in NeoOffice, menus are available even when no documents are open.
 This feature allows users to access some of the frequently used menus such as the Recent Documents and NeoOffice Help menu items that previously were not accessible unless you opened a document first.

 Import images from scanners and cameras